MAWoodMain/PowerMonitorMK3/README.md

   - Top side stencil order with the PCB
     - Ordered default size, this was a mistake next time order a custom side much smaller
 - Parts ordered from LCSC and DigiKey kitting for 2 PCBs
-  - DHL on behalf of Digikey charged excessive customs charges inflating the build cost greatly
+  - DHL on behalf of Digikey charged excessive customs charges inflating the build cost greatly I recommend Mouser as an alternative (for the UK) and have upissued the BOM accordingly
 - Assembled at home
   - Boards were cleaned with IPA
   - Scrap PCBs were used to position the new PCB in place for stenciling